NikolayDachev/jadm/README.md

 When jadm is started for first time check if /etc/jail.conf exist and execute initsetup() When jamd is started check for existing zpool/zfs and bridged interface if they are not available exit with error message

+Templates

+In ver 0.5 jail was added template usage during jail creation process Any existing jail can be used like template during jail install process.
+Zfs envoirment from exsiting jail is copied in new jail, during this process jadm will create tempoary file with original zfs jail content.
+This file will be created under default jadm zfs folder and after installtion complete
+will be removed (make sure you have enough space)

 Any 'bug' which is reported to jadm@dachev.info will help me to speed up development process